A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Results under global conditions

-\end{itemize} Assumption W.1 characterizes the weak concavity of the function $\loglihood$ around the global maxima $\thetastar$.
+\end{enumerate} Assumption~\ref{item:weak_concavity_population} characterizes the weak concavity of the function $\loglihood$ around the global maxima $\thetastar$.
 This condition can hold when the log likelihood is locally strongly concave around $\thetastar$ but only weakly concave in a global sense, or it can hold when the log likelihood is weakly concave but nowhere strongly concave.
-An example of the former type is the logistic regression model analyzed in Section~\ref{sec:logistic_regress}, whereas an example of the latter type is given by certain kinds of single index models, as analyzed in Section~\ref{sec:single_index}.
+An example of the former type is the logistic regression model analyzed in~\Cref{sec:logistic_regress}, whereas an example of the latter type is given by certain kinds of non-linear regression models, as analyzed in~\Cref{sec:single_index}.